Otto-iMessage/otto2.0/README.md

 A rewrite of @retep's Otto iMessages bot in NodeJS

 We're just doing basic framework and testing right now.
+I will be doing a bunch of work on this soon enough, becuase exams are coming up in a few days and I don't feel like studying.

 # Only runs on MacOS!
 We're using MacOS 10.13 High Sierra